 Maple create a 'living art' façade at Glasgow Fort Shopping Centre car park

-As part of a multi-million pound development project to improve customer experience for shoppers, Maple created a ‘living wall’ installation to transform Glasgow Fort Shopping Centre’s brand new 601-space multi-storey car park.
+As part of a multi-million-pound development project to improve customer experience for shoppers, Maple created a ‘living wall’ installation with decorative architectural panels to transform Glasgow Fort Shopping Centre’s new 601-space multi-storey car park.

-Designed to increase parking capacity at Glasgow Fort Shopping Centre by 25%, Glasgow Fort wanted the car park frontage to be beautiful as well as functional; the design needed to make an architectural statement, contrasting with the steelwork of the surrounding buildings, and providing stability and strong visual appeal.
+Designed to increase parking capacity at Glasgow Fort Shopping Centre by 25%, Glasgow Fort wanted the car park exterior to be beautiful as well as functional; the design needed to make an architectural statement, contrasting with the steelwork of the surrounding buildings, and providing stability and strong visual appeal.
+Maple have a proven track record of designing innovative architectural façades, so we were the perfect partner for this project.

 Maple created and installed a ‘living art’ façade for the new car park, comprising a curved timber-clad steel enclosure, inspired by nature and supported by stunning landscaping and boardwalk frontage.